Today In Music History

 1957 - Buddy Holly and The Crickets taped "That'll Be The Day" at their first session with producer Norman Petty at his studio in the eastern New Mexico town of Clovis.
 It would become Holly's biggest hit, rising to No. 2 on the singles chart.

-1967 - The Spencer Davis Group peaked at number seven on the Billboard Hot 100 Singles Chart with "Gimme Some Lovin'" which was their first top ten single in the U.S.
+1967 - The Spencer Davis Group peaked at No. 7 on the Billboard Hot 100 Singles Chart with "Gimme Some Lovin'" which was their first top-10 single in the U.S.

 1980 - Bob Seger released his 11th studio album, Against the Wind, which was his third album with The Silver Bullet Band.
 The album went on to reach No. 1 on the Billboard 200 Album Chart and sell five million copies in the U.S.

 1984 - "Jump" by Van Halen started a five-week run at No. 1 on the U.S. singles chart.
 The song was released in December 1983 as the lead single from their album 1984 and is Van Halen's most successful single to date, reaching No. 1 on the U.S. Billboard Hot 100.
-Fun fact: David Lee Roth dedicated the song to martial artist Benny "The Jet" Urquidez, of whom he was a student.
+Fun fact: David Lee Roth dedicated the song to martial artist Benny "The Jet" Urquidez, of whom he was a student, as evidenced by Roth’s kicks and jumps in the song’s music video.

 1985 - U2 launched their first full-scale arena tour of North America, starting at the Dallas Reunion Arena in Texas.

-1995 - Madonna started a 7-week run at No. 1 on the U.S. singles chart with "Take A Bow".
+1995 - Madonna started a seven-week run at No. 1 on the U.S. singles chart with "Take A Bow."
 The track, which was co-written with Babyface, became a No. 16 hit in the U.K.

 1998 - Bob Dylan won three Grammys, including one for Best Album for Time Out Of Mind.
 During Dylan's performance of the song "Love Sick," Michael Portnoy, hired as a background dancer, ripped his shirt off and jumped in among the band, revealing the words "Soy Bomb" painted on his chest.